 First, we want to have a low impact event:

-- If you have a reusable cup, please bring it for use in the café at Windy Corner (there will be some for sale on the day from the cafe).
+- If you have a reusable cup, please bring it for use in the cafés.

 - Think about catching the bus or car pooling.
-There are buses direct to the resort.
+There are buses direct to the resort and you can use the village bus system to get to sessions and tours.
 Our ride sharing page allows you to organise and offer lifts easily.
 Check our transport page for details.

 - sharing a ride or taking the bus means you’re using less fossil fuels – this is a better option than ‘offsetting’ the carbon that is produced from burning the petrol.
 But if you would like to offset emissions from your car you can select the ‘car’ option here [go to ‘CLICK HERE TO BEGIN’ then ‘CALCULATOR’ then ‘CAR’].
 You will need to know or guess the fuel consumption per 100 km, then put in the number of kilometres you will be driving and whether your car runs on petrol or diesel.